nsrau/azure-docs.it-it/articles/app-service/deploy-staging-slots.md

         </applicationInitialization>
     </system.webServer>

-Per ulteriori informazioni sulla personalizzazione dell'elemento `applicationInitialization`, vedere [la maggior parte degli errori di swap degli slot di distribuzione più comuni e come risolverli](https://ruslany.net/2017/11/most-common-deployment-slot-swap-failures-and-how-to-fix-them/).
+For more information on customizing the `applicationInitialization` element, see [Most common deployment slot swap failures and how to fix them](https://ruslany.net/2017/11/most-common-deployment-slot-swap-failures-and-how-to-fix-them/).

-È anche possibile personalizzare il comportamento di riscaldamento con una o entrambe le [impostazioni dell'app](configure-common.md)seguenti:
+You can also customize the warm-up behavior with one or both of the following [app settings](configure-common.md):

-- `WEBSITE_SWAP_WARMUP_PING_PATH`: il percorso di ping per scaldare il sito.
+- `WEBSITE_SWAP_WARMUP_PING_PATH`: The path to ping to warm up your site.
 Aggiungere questa impostazione dell'app specificando un percorso personalizzato che inizi con una barra come valore.
 Un esempio è `/statuscheck`.
 Il valore predefinito è `/`.
-- `WEBSITE_SWAP_WARMUP_PING_STATUSES`: codici di risposta HTTP validi per l'operazione di riscaldamento.
+- `WEBSITE_SWAP_WARMUP_PING_STATUSES`: Valid HTTP response codes for the warm-up operation.
 Aggiungere questa impostazione dell'app con un elenco di codici HTTP separati da virgole.
-Un esempio è `200,202`.
-Se il codice di stato restituito non è presente nell'elenco, le operazioni di riscaldamento e scambio vengono interrotte.
+An example is `200,202` .
+If the returned status code isn't in the list, the warmup and swap operations are stopped.
 Per impostazione predefinita, sono validi tutti i codici di risposta.

 > [!NOTE]
-> L'elemento di configurazione `<applicationInitialization>` fa parte di ogni avvio dell'app, mentre le due impostazioni dell'app per il comportamento di riscaldamento si applicano solo agli scambi di slot.
+> The `<applicationInitialization>` configuration element is part of each app start-up, whereas the two warm-up behavior app settings apply only to slot swaps.

-In caso di problemi, vedere risolvere i problemi di [swap](#troubleshoot-swaps).
+If you have any problems, see [Troubleshoot swaps](#troubleshoot-swaps).

-## <a name="monitor-a-swap"></a>Monitorare uno scambio
+## <a name="monitor-a-swap"></a>Monitor a swap

-Se il completamento dell' [operazione di scambio](#AboutConfiguration) richiede molto tempo, è possibile ottenere informazioni sull'operazione di scambio nel [log attività](../monitoring-and-diagnostics/monitoring-overview-activity-logs.md).
+If the [swap operation](#AboutConfiguration) takes a long time to complete, you can get information on the swap operation in the [activity log](../monitoring-and-diagnostics/monitoring-overview-activity-logs.md).

-Nel riquadro sinistro della pagina delle risorse dell'app nel portale selezionare **log attività**.
+On your app's resource page in the portal, in the left pane, select **Activity log**.

 Un'operazione di scambio è riportata nella query di log come `Swap Web App Slots`. È possibile espandere la voce e selezionare una sotto-operazione o un errore per visualizzare i dettagli.